-She an active researcher in the newly emerging field of human-data interaction, at the intersection between complex data, machine and human learning.
-Her research focuses on how people develop expertise to make sense of, interact with and learn from complex data.
+She is an active researcher in the newly emerging field of human-data interaction, at the intersection between complex data, machine and human learning.
+Her research focuses on how people develop expertise to make sense of, interact with, co-design around and learn from complex data.
 Such data literacy skills are important in an increasingly data-driven society.
-She uses both tangible and screen-based approaches to engaging people collecting, interacting and comprehending large datasets.
+She uses both tangible and screen-based approaches to engaging people collecting, interacting with and comprehending large datasets.

 Her recent publications include: